Peter P., Rostrevor, SA 31 Aug 2021

 19 Oct 2022

-System continues to sound fantastic listening to DCD Spiritchaser- everything presented viscerally, I love that didgeridoo
+System continues to sound fantastic listening to DCD Spiritchaser- everything presented viscerally, I love that didgeridoo at the beginning of Song of the Stars.

 Cheers,